misael28/flutterCounterScreen/README.md

-# contador
+# My own Counter Screen

-A new Flutter project.
+A simple Flutter project that counts numbers while a button is pressed.
+Kind of my second flutter project!

 ## Getting Started